 RESPONSE: The proposed development will assist in achieving a sufficient supply of land to accommodate future growth.
-The property is located within the greenfield area of the City and is planned to achieve a gradual increase in density by introducing a compact community that is transit supportive.
+The property is located within the Greenfield area of the City and is planned to achieve a gradual increase in density by introducing a compact community that, when combined with the subdivision to the north, will be transit supportive.
 The plan also provides for the protection of the Natural Heritage features found along the southerly and easterly limits of the property.

 Section 3.12 sets out policies for the Greenfield Area.
 The greenfield area will be planned and designed in a manner which will contribute to the City's overall vision of a diverse and complete community.
 Development within the greenfield area must be compact and occur at densities that support walkable communities, cycling and transit and promote live/work opportunities.